SCO Group, Inc. v. International Business Machines Corp.: IBM counterclaims against SCO

 In response to these counterclaims, SCO asserted that the GPL is unenforceable, void, and violates the United States Constitution, but later dropped that claim.
-If these claims were true, then the GPL'd applications that SCO continued to distribute (like Samba) were being distributed without the permission of the copyright owners of those applications (since the permission was the GPL itself), which would be illegal.
+If SCO's claims had been true, then the GPL'd applications that SCO continued to distribute (like Samba) would have meant SCO itself was violating copyright by distributing the software without the permission of the copyright owners of those applications (since the permission was the GPL itself).
+Such contradictory assertions were a hallmark of SCO's claims.

 On September 25, 2003, IBM amended its counterclaims bringing the total number of counterclaims to 13.
 The new counterclaims were: